 We understand that not all of our students ride a bus home.
 We also know that many parents like to arrive at school early to wait for their child.
 Parents/guardians may not arrive before 2:30 p.m. to form a pick up line out back.
-The arrival of cars are distracting to our students when school is still in session.
+The arrival of cars is distracting to our students when school is still in session.
 Students will be dismissed to waiting parents after 2:55.
 Please refrain from using your phone during this time, so that your undivided attention is on picking your child up in a safe and orderly manner.
-There will be no picking up of students in the school office, unless it is an emergency or a medical appointment is scheduled and the school has been notified in advance.
+There will be no picking up of students in the school office as a means of regular dismissal.
+Students may be picked up in the office if it is an emergency or a medical appointment is scheduled, and the school has been notified in advance.